-The technology is based on a set of relays that are kept open when electricity runs through them.
-When the power is down, those relays close creating a straight flow of the traffic through the TAP so that this traffic can pass unaltered.
+The technology is based on a set of relays that are kept open when the device is powered.
+When the power is down, these relays switch to a straight flow of the traffic through the TAP so that the network remains operational.

 The Passive vs Active Difference